Fritz (company): History

-The company was founded in 1986 by four students: Johannes Nill, Peter Faxel, Ulrich Müller-Albring and Jörg-Detlef Gebert.
+The company was founded as AVM in 1986 by four students: Johannes Nill, Peter Faxel, Ulrich Müller-Albring and Jörg-Detlef Gebert.
+The name was an acronym for Audio Visuelles Marketing and reflected the company’s original focus on providing BTX services.
 AVM sold its first ISDN card in 1989 for 4.300 D-Mark (2.150 Euro) to larger businesses.
-The company's breakthrough came in 1995 with the introduction of the FRITZ!-brand and the FRITZ!Card, an ISDN card for PCs.
-The name Fritz was chosen "because a non-technical name has been sought which should indicate winking German workmanship abroad."
+The company's breakthrough came in 1995 with the introduction of the FRITZ! brand and the FRITZ!Card, an ISDN card for PCs.
+The name FRITZ! was chosen "because a non-technical name has been sought which should indicate winking German workmanship abroad."
 AVM's market share for ISDN cards grew continuously to a peak of over 80 percent in 2004.

 At CeBIT 2004 AVM introduced the first FRITZ!Box, a combination of DSL modem and router, later with Wi-Fi and integrated PBX.
 Published in 2007, the FRITZ!Box Fon WLAN 7270 was seen as innovative by supporting WLAN Draft-N (IEEE 802.11n) and containing a DECT base station and a media server.

-According to market research firm IDC (2007), AVM had a market share in CPE-Equipment of 60 percent in Germany and 18 percent in Europe.
+According to market research firm IDC (2007), AVM had a market share in CPE of 60 percent in Germany and 18 percent in Europe.

+In July 2025, AVM changed its corporate name to FRITZ!, citing the FRITZ! brand’s approximately 80 percent consumer awareness in Germany as the reason for unifying the company’s identity with its flagship product line.

-In recent years, AVM is also engaging in the field of home automation and smart home.
+In recent years, FRITZ! is also engaging in the field of home automation.

-The "AVM" in the company name is the acronym for "Audio Visual marketing" and refers to the company's beginnings as BTX service.